bbauska/front-end-web-ui/README.md

 We'll look at various aspects of Bootstrap.
 Through several examples, you will learn by doing exercises as part of this course. <br/>
 Let's look at some details next.
 Before you begin this course, please make sure that you have sufficient background to be able to succeed in this course. <br/>

-You should have a good knowledge of HTML, CSS, and JavaScript before you start the course. </p><br/>
+You should have a good knowledge of HTML, CSS, and JavaScript before you start the course.<br/>

 From my perspective, web design and development consists of two aspects: one is the design of the website and the web page, the second one is the actual building and deployment of the web page itself.<br/>